mr-cloud/AIND-Planning/README.md

 >- Even though PDDL uses variable to describe actions as "action schema", these problems are not solved with First Order Logic.
-They are solved with Propositional logic and must therefore be defined with concrete (non-variable) actions and literal (non-variable) fluents in state descriptions.
+They are solved with Propositional logic and must therefore be defined with concrete (non-variable) actions and literal (non-variable) fluents in state descriptions. (e.g., Reasoning with concrete values not variables, which means instantiate an action before reasoning)
 >- The fluents here are mapped to a simple string representing the boolean value of each fluent in the system, e.g. **TTFFTT...TTF**.
 This will be the state representation in the `AirCargoProblem` class and is compatible with the `Node` and `Problem`